kdoore/CS1335-Documentation/pVector.rst

 PVector
 ========

 On the processing website, there is a comprehensive `PVector tutorial`_ about the PVector object.
-The PVector object is used to represent vector objects, and provides data elements and methods for vector math operations. `A vector is a collection of values that describe relative position in space.`  D. Shiffman - `PVector Tutorial`_.
-A vector represents the difference between 2 points in space.
-When representing a point location, it is assumed that the 0,0 origin is one of the vector endpoints.
+The PVector object is used to represent vector objects, and provides data elements and methods for vector math operations.
+We can consider a vector to be a collection of values that describe some concept that has some spatial dimension, or some properties that have directional components.
+A vector in mathematics represents the difference between 2 points in space.
+When a vector is used to represent a single point's location, it is assumed that the 0,0 origin is one of the vector endpoints.
 The simple ball bouncing animation below gives an example of using the ball's x,y location and adding horizontal speed and vertical speed to the balls current location to animate the motion of the ball.
-Location, velocity (speed), and acceleration can all be represented using the PVector object.
-The PVector object has methods to add vectors which simplify working with motion in multiple dimensions.
+Location, velocity (speed), and acceleration can all be represented using the PVector object, in addition, a PVector could also represent something like friction which might have different values along different x, y, or z dimensions.
+The PVector object has methods to ``add()`` 2 vectors which simplifies working with motion concepts in multiple dimensions.
 In addition, the PVector object provides a good introduction to object oriented programming.

 Bouncing Ball - No Vectors
 ===========================